alkivi-sas/python-alkivi-logger/README.md

         # Dont forget to close logger or shit will happen
         logger.del_loop_logger()
+    # Bonus point : if emailing is set, only send email for the loop we have
+    # error
+    if i == 10:
+        logger.critical("We shall receive only mail for last loop")

 logger.del_loop_logger()
 logger.debug('We now remove an loop, thus a prefix')